github/docs/content/admin/identity-and-access-management/provisioning-user-accounts-for-enterprise-managed-users/configuring-scim-provisioning-with-okta.md

 ---
-title: Configuring SCIM provisioning for Enterprise Managed Users with Okta
+title: Configuring SCIM provisioning with Okta
-shortTitle: Configure SCIM with Okta
+shortTitle: Configure SCIM using Okta
 intro: You can provision new users and manage their membership of your enterprise and teams using Okta as your identity provider.
 product: '{% data reusables.gated-features.emus %}'
 versions: